xbucks/go-rest/README.md

 ### Features

-- Live reload
+- Live reload while developing
 - OpenApi3 Spec generation
-- Log file rotation
-- Easy to use 'make' tasks
+- Easy to use 'make' tasks to do everything
 - Multi-Stage container build (cache enabled)
-- Tag docker images with latest git commit
+- Versioning using git commit (both Application and Docker objects)
+- Git Actions to build, security analysis and to run code coverage
+- Templated Docker and Make files

 ### TODO

 - [ ] Add more and clear documentation about the features this offers and how to replace tools
 - [ ] Automate Open API3 Spec Generation completely
-- [ ] Seed local DB through docker and add DB Migration Support
+- [ ] Add DB Migration Support
 - [ ] Add more profiles and obey all [12-Factor App rules](https://12factor.net/ru/)
-- [ ] Add CI/CD tooling
+- [ ] Deploy to cloud
 - [ ] Add missing references/inspirations
 - [ ] Improvements to the api in terms of error handling, proper messaging etc., ( that wasn't focus)
 - [ ] API Documentation - Lot of potential to improve